danielkelly22/terraform-aws-tags/README.md

 # Tags

-Terraform integrated repo for tagging in AWS
+Module to generate tags for AmTrust AWS resources.